 Figure 1: Location Map of Naval Air Station Whidbey Island

-On April 26, 2024, the United States Environmental Protection Agency (EPA) issued a final National Primary Drinking Water Regulation (NPDWR) establishing nationwide drinking water standards for certain PFAS under the Safe Drinking Water Act.
+On April 26, 2024, the U.S. Environmental Protection Agency (EPA) issued a final National Primary Drinking Water Regulation (NPDWR) establishing nationwide drinking water standards for certain PFAS under the Safe Drinking Water Act.
 The regulation applies to public drinking water systems.
 Operators of public drinking water systems regulated by the NPDWR have five years to meet these standards.
-In September 2024, DoD published “Prioritization of Department of Defense Cleanup Actions to Implement the Federal Drinking Water Standards for Per- and Polyfluoroalkyl Substances under the Defense Environmental Restoration Program,” which describes DoD’s plans to incorporate the EPA’s drinking water regulation into DoD’s ongoing PFAS cleanups and prioritize actions to address private drinking water wells with the highest levels of PFAS from DoD activities.
-The DoD’s September 2024 policy memorandum can be found here.
-Table 1 shows the DoD Action Levels for PFAS in Private Drinking Water Wells.
+In September 2024, DoD published “Prioritization of Department of Defense Cleanup Actions to Implement the Federal Drinking Water Standards for Per- and Polyfluoroalkyl Substances under the Defense Environmental Restoration Program,” which describes DoD’s plans to incorporate the EPA’s drinking water regulation into DoD’s ongoing PFAS cleanups and prioritize interim actions to address private drinking water wells with the highest levels of PFAS from DoD activities.

-Due to the September 2024 policy, the Navy re-evaluated on-base groundwater results and off-base drinking water well results to determine whether certain PFAS are at or above the DoD Action Levels for PFAS in Private Drinking Water Wells (Table 1).
+Due to the September 2024 policy, the Navy re-evaluated on-base groundwater results and off-base drinking water well results to determine whether certain PFAS are at or above the DoD PFAS interim action levels in private drinking water wells (Table 1).
 Based on this information, the Navy has determined that additional sampling is needed near Area 6 Landfill, Ault Field, and OLF Coupeville.
 The Navy also identified drinking water wells sampled between 2016 and 2020 that should be resampled because the laboratory method at the time could not detect PFAS at the current lower levels.
 Because of the laboratory method limitations, PFAS previously reported as not detected may now be detectable at low levels in these drinking water wells.

-To-date, the Navy has sampled over 300 private drinking water wells near NAS Whidbey Island Area 6 Landfill, Ault Field, and OLF Coupeville.
-Of these, certain PFAS have been detected at or above the DoD Action Levels in over twenty drinking water wells.
+To-date, the Navy has sampled over 360 private drinking water wells near NAS Whidbey Island Area 6 Landfill, Ault Field, and OLF Coupeville.
+Of these, certain PFAS have been detected at or above the DoD PFAS interim action levels for PFAS in private drinking water wells in over thirty drinking water wells.

-The Navy also conducts base-wide evaluations to identify potential PFAS releases at our installations in accordance with CERCLA.
+The Navy also conducts base-wide evaluations to identify potential PFAS releases at our installations in accordance with Comprehensive Environmental Response, Compensation, and Liability Act requirements.
 At NAS Whidbey Island, the Navy is conducting investigations at the Area 6 Landfill, Ault Field, OLF Coupeville, and Seaplane Base.
 The Navy continues to work directly with property owners, community leaders and other federal, state and local agencies on this important national issue and will keep the community informed while respecting the privacy of individual residents.

 Click the link below for information on each specific area, such as PFAS drinking water well sampling and on-base PFAS investigations.